davidanthoff/PathsAndURIs.jl/README.md

-# URIs2
+# PathsAndURIs.jl

-A different take on types for URIs (and also a Path type, that should probably eventually move into its own repo).
+A different take on types for URIs and paths.

 This is more of an experiment at the moment and _not_ production ready.
 It might eventually be picked up by the language server, where the kind of functionality here would be very useful (and a slightly less developed version of this is already